Who Will Inherit Art?

 They say that charity begins at home, and the curator, Rujeko Hockley, begins with family.
 The first room centers on Mary Kelly, whose 1973 film lingered over a woman's belly in the final moments before birth.
 (Hey, we all have to come from somewhere.)
 A father figure makes his appearance in film by Kevin Jerome Everson, blowing out the candles at age ninety-three, but mothers abound.
 Bruce and Norman Yonemoto mix up their personal histories with cigarette commercials, much like Sadie Barnette, but they, too, are enjoying themselves.
 If your childhood was anything but happy, do not look to the Whitney for support.

-Theaster Gates has traced African American history through family and friends, while museums have singled out the Black Arts Movement and a legendary black-run gallery.
+Theaster Gates and LaToya Ruby Frazier have traced African American history through family and friends, while museums have singled out the Black Arts Movement and a legendary black-run gallery.
 Sure enough, two more rooms cover African Americans and the "global South."
 Todd Gray manages to sum up the entirety of colonialism in a single photo collage.
 An-My Lê drapes a banner across a statue of a Confederate general.
 Could, though, an artist's greatest inheritance be art itself?
 A room in-between picks up on Modernism and Minimalism, with a smashed tube chair from Wade Guyton, a silver striker by Hank Willis Thomas, and a red curve after Ellsworth Kelly by Carissa Rodriguez, cast in salt.

 Still, what is the point?
 Surely others have had had equally moving accounts of Africa, slavery, and Black Lives Matter.
 And has any artist not looked back, like Cecily Brown to Flemish still life?
 Should artists be proud of their inheritance or ashamed?
 And what will others inherit from them?
 As it turns out, a lot, and it does much to redeem a confused and confusing show.